icon5730/Data_Extractor/README.md

 - Takes an image file from the user to inspect.
 - Generates an offset map using Binwalk and saves it in a timestamped folder.
 - Carves data using Foremost and saves the data inside the timestamped folder.
+- Uses Exiftool in order to generate metadata on the files carved using Foremost.
 - Carves data using Bulk Extractor; checks if the carved data has a pcap file.
 If it finds one - saves the file inside the timestamped folder separate from the carved data.
 - Examines the file for human-readable strings provided by the user.
 - Checks if the file is a memory file.
 If it is - allows the user to generate data out of it based on user input while using Volatility.